20200890-JoHoYeon/20200890-JoHoYeon/README.md

 ## Notice :question:

-Recently, we are working on various projects focusing on React. :+1:
+Recently, I have also become interested in the backend field, so I am working on projects centered on JSP. :+1:

-And I will study the React class in depth to complete and finish the project. :+1:
+And I will study JSP in depth to complete and finish the project :+1:

 ## My dream :exclamation:

-    front-end developer
+    1. front-end developer
+    2. back-end developer
+    3. Full Stack Developer
 Thank you for reading it. :kissing_heart:

 <!---